PyHOGS/pyhogs.github.io/content/pages/Getting-started.md

 tags: python

 If you are completely new to Python, this is a good place to start.
-Here you will find instructions for installing Python and all the important add-on packages for doing scientific research.
+Here you will find instructions for installing Python and all the important add-on packages for doing scientific analysis.

 ###Quick start
-Want to start doing research using Python in 5 minutes or less?
-Install [Canopy](https://www.enthought.com/products/canopy/).
-If you want to learn more about the Python tools available for doing scientific research, continue reading.
+If you want to get Python up and running on your computer with minimal effort, just install [Canopy](https://www.enthought.com/products/canopy/) and request an [academic license](https://store.enthought.com/#canopy-academic).
+To learn more about the tools you get with Canopy and other ways of setting up Python, continue reading.

 ###Getting Python
 The standard way to get Python is to download the source code from the main website: <https://www.python.org/>.
 You will have a choice between Python 2 and Python 3.
-Choosing either should be fine but they have some [major differences](https://docs.python.org/3/whatsnew/3.0.html).
-Python 2 is legacy but probably has more support by virtue of being around longer.
-The installation instructions are straight forward and should only take a few minutes.
+Python 3 is billed as an improvement to Python 2, but the science community has been slow in adopting that upgrade.
+The biggest issue is that Python 3 is not backwards compatible.
+Jake Vanderplas wrote a nice [essay](http://jakevdp.github.io/blog/2013/01/03/will-scientists-ever-move-to-python-3/) on this subject.
+For now, choosing either Python 2 or 3 should be fine, but be aware of their [differences](https://docs.python.org/3/whatsnew/3.0.html) and realize that you will likely have to switch to Python 3 in the future.
+The installation instructions for either are straight forward and should only take a few minutes.

 If you are using a Mac, you probably already have Python installed on your computer.
 To check, open up a Terminal window and type `Python`.
 If you have Python, doing this should bring up a Python welcome message and a new prompt denoted by `>>`.
 Note that this pre-installed version of Python is (likely) verison 2.x.